Linking records in Airtable

 Step 2: Create your relationships

+You can either create a link between records in two different tables or create a link between records from the same table.
 The first step in creating those valuable relationships in your workflow—projects to action items or attendees to events—is to create a linked record field.
-Since you’re creating a link between both tables you can create this field in either related table.

 Option 2: Convert an existing field into a new linked table